stratisproject/Documentation/source/Developer Guides/SmartContracts/Tutorial2-HelloWorld/deploying-hello-world-contract.rst

 Compiling the Hello World smart contract
 ==========================================

 A smart contract in C# must be compiled into CIL before it can be deployed.
 For this, we are going to use the `Stratis Smart Contract Tool <https://github.com/stratisproject/Stratis.SmartContracts.Tools.Sct>`_.
-The Stratis Smart Contract Tool is compiled and packaged with the Cirrus Core Developer Edition wallet and can be found in the below directory:
+The Stratis Smart Contract Tool is compiled and packaged with the Cirrus Core Developer Edition wallet and can be found in the below directory: ``<INSTALLDIR>\resources\sdk``

-``<INSTALLDIR>\resources\sdk``

-.. note:: The default path is: ``%PROGRAMFILES%\cirrus-core-developers\resources\sdk``
+.. note:: If you are progressing through the tutorial headless, the Stratis Smart Contract Tool for compiling contracts compatible with the Developer Edition (DLT) can be found `here <https://github.com/stratisproject/StratisBitcoinFullNode/tree/DeveloperEdition-DLT/src/Stratis.SmartContracts.Tools.Sct>`_.

 1. Open ``Command Prompt`` and Navigate to the ``sdk`` directory
 2. Execute the following command: ``Stratis.SmartContracts.Tools.Sct.exe validate [PATH_TO_SMART_CONTRACT] -sb``.
 A relative path to ```HelloWorld.cs`` in your Stratis Full Node repository should work fine.